 Beginner balls aren’t used to play for a long time period, which means you should progress towards the next level: intermediate with proper learning.
 You should play with these balls for a couple of months or up to when you have the mind to switch to the next standard.

-These balls are approved by ITF and used at highly elevated courts i.e. more than or equal to 4000 ft.
-Basically it’s a special pressurized ball and has low bounce on a specific altitude.
+These balls are approved by ITF and used at high elevated courts i.e. more than or equal to 4000 ft with low air pressure and cold weather.
+Basically, it’s a special pressurized ball and has a low bounce at a specific altitude.

-It is 6% bigger than regular ball which balances the low air pressure on this altitude.
+It is 6% bigger than a regular ball which balances the low air pressure at this altitude.
 Due to this low pressure, you may need other accessories like an oxygen mask to have a good play.